 Key Stage 3 Curriculum

 Each teacher’s distinctive enthusiasm for an author or genre is brought into the classroom where students are encouraged to be critical consumers of the texts they are studying.
-Careful attention is paid to the National Curriculum, but SGGS use this as a springboard rather than a constraint.
-Subject specialists have the freedom to be creative as a means of tapping into girls’ enjoyment of reading and writing.
+Our subject specialists have the freedom to be creative as a means of tapping into girls’ enjoyment of reading and writing.

 Students learn to see novels, plays and poetry as a social document reflecting the cultural values of the time in which they were produced.
 Girls are encouraged to see their English lessons as an opportunity to engage with a rich and varied range of literary and non-fiction texts.
 The distinct ethos of the SGGS classroom transports them into the worlds of both canonical writers such as Shakespeare and Bronte as those of modern writers representative of all cultures and backgrounds.